Azure-Samples/terraform-fundamentals-labs/docs/02-terraform-configuration/01-locals.md

 ## Lab description

-In this lab we learn about `locals` in terraform.
+In this lab we learn about `locals` in Terraform.

 ## Locals